Would you like to filter out your own traffic in Google Analytics? There are several methods for doing so.

-You can stop Analytics from tracking your internal visits by whitelisting your IP address in Google Analytics.
+You can stop Google Analytics from tracking your internal visits by setting up IP address filters in Google Analytics.

-Since most regular users do not need to whitelist their own IP, they use dynamic IP addresses instead, which change over time and are assigned by the network when they connect.
+Since most regular users do not need to whitelist their own IP, they use dynamic IP addresses instead, which changes over time.
+So, even if you exclude one IP address, your IP will change and Analytics will still track you.

 An Alternative Method to IP Address Filtering

 With MonsterInsights, you can easily filter out your own visits from tracking when you’re logged into your site.
-All you need to do is to specify user roles you’d like to stop Analytics from tracking.
-It can be set up by navigating to Insights » Settings.
-Then click on the Tracking tab at the top.
+All you need to do is to specify user roles you’d like to stop Google Analytics from tracking.

 For more detailed instructions, you can read our guide on how to stop Google Analytics from tracking logged in users in WordPress.